nahlama/ReCAST/README.md

 classical comparator; the eligible June-2026 SurvPFN challenger was executed in a pinned Python 3.12 environment.

-**The headline result is negative.** The confirmatory run did not establish a single superior model, and the omics/ReCAST panels did not improve survival performance over clinical variables alone.

-This is not a cell-level foundation model, a trajectory model, or a cell–cell interaction learner.
+This is a trajectory model, or a cell–cell interaction learner.
 The pipeline never treats TISCH2 aggregate archives as raw cell matrices and never modifies source data.